Infrastructure Financing

 Nearly Half of Local Streets Rated "Poor" or "Fair"

-The City recently completed a Pavement Management Plan (PMP) which concluded that more than half of the City’s streets are in “poor” or “fair” condition and need to be repaired or reconstructed.
+The City recently completed a draft Pavement Management Plan (PMP) which concluded that more than half of the City’s streets are in “poor” or “fair” condition and need to be repaired or reconstructed.
 In addition to surface conditions, aging underground infrastructure, including water and sewer systems, require upgrades to help prevent failures such as leaks or sinkholes.

-Why is This Important to Address Now?
+Why This is Important to Address Now

 Roads requiring full reconstruction cost up to $2.5 million per mile.
 Without sufficient funding for a regular maintenance, rehabilitation, and reconstruction program, street conditions will continue to deteriorate and costs will escalate over time.